 The Japanese have a reputation for politeness, which carries over into how they speak.

 Often, words or even parts of sentences are omitted so as to not tread on someone’s feelings, or to help mitigate awkward situations.
+The Japanese even have a whole system of honorific language for this called keigo.

 This gives some learners the impression that Japanese, as a language, is very vague.